 Unsolved Mysteries premiered on NBC in January of 1987, and is one of the longest running programs in the history of television.
 It was the first series to introduce an audience-interactive “call-to-action” that requested viewer tips to help solve real cases.
 Of the more than 1,300 mysteries profiled in over 230 episodes, half the cases featuring wanted fugitives have been solved, more than 100 families have been reunited with lost loved ones, and seven individuals who were wrongly convicted of crimes, have been exonerated and released.
 Cases involving missing persons, missing heirs, murder, fraud, and amnesia have also been solved following UM broadcasts.
 That adds up to over 260 solved cases.

 Each original Unsolved Mysteries episode features four or five real-life mysteries and often an update about a case which was solved.
 Segment categories include murders and unexplained deaths, missing persons, wanted fugitives, UFOs, ghosts, mysterious creatures, missing heirs, lost loves, amnesia, fraud, arson, and treasure.

-Unsolved Mysteries is produced by Cosgrove/Meurer Productions and was created by Executive Producers John Cosgrove and Terry Dunn Meurer.
-It was broadcast for nine seasons on NBC and two seasons on CBS.
-Unsolved Mysteries has received six Emmy nominations and numerous commendations from law enforcement agencies, including the FBI and U.S. Marshals Service.
+Unsolved Mysteries, produced by Cosgrove/Meurer Productions, was created by Executive Producers John Cosgrove and Terry Dunn Meurer.
+It aired for nine seasons on NBC and two seasons on CBS.
+The series has received six Emmy nominations and numerous commendations from law enforcement agencies, including the FBI and U.S. Marshals Service.